 George L. Dresser

 Attorney Dresser is one of the founders of two local conservation land trusts: the White Oak Land Conservation Society, Inc., based in Holden, and the Greater Worcester Land Trust, Inc., based in Worcester.
-He retired from White Oak’s board of directors after over thirty years of service, and continues to serve on the GWLT board after nearly thirty years.
+He retired from White Oak’s board of directors after over thirty years of service and continues to serve on the GWLT board after nearly thirty-five years.
 He is often asked to speak on such topics as conservation restrictions, estate planning for landowners, and techniques of land conservation.
 He has also served on the boards of other Worcester charitable organizations including Children’s Friend and Goddard / Homestead, Inc. He was given a Good Neighbor Award by the Holden Democratic Town Committee in recognition of his community and volunteer work, and in 2003 received a Land Conservation Leadership award from a coalition of Worcester County land trusts and conservation organizations.
-He is a member of the Worcester County Bar Association.

 Bar Admissions: Massachusetts (1985); U.S. District Court for the District of Massachusetts (1985).